 1. I want to get my animal spayed/neutered.
-Do you do that there?
-[Spay/Neuter Assistance]
+Can you help?

-We have a spay/neuter assistance program for people that qualify as low-income.
-What you need to do is call down to our Pet Adoption Center anytime we're open - which is Tuesday through Saturday from Noon to 5pm - to find out if we currently have funding.
-You will need to bring with you proof of your income and a photo ID to show that you qualify for the program.
-We will issue you a coupon to help with a portion of the cost towards one spay/neuter surgery.
-For more info, see the Spay/Neuter page.
+We do not have facilities for surgery, however we do offer a spay/neuter assistance program for people who qualify.
+Call our Pet Adoption Center, Tuesday through Saturday from noon to 4pm, to find out if we currently have funding.
+You will need to bring proof of your income and a photo ID to qualify for the program.
+We issue coupons, valid at any vet in Humboldt county, to help with a portion of the cost towards one spay/neuter surgery.

 **Animals are not available for adoption until they have been spayed/neutered and are deemed healthy.

 3. How much does it cost to adopt an animal?

 There is a $200.00 adoption donation for each dog over 6 months and $150 for each cat, which covers all tests, vaccinations (additional $15-20 charge for Rabies given at the Shelter) and the care that animals have received.
 Each animal is spayed or neutered, vaccinated, dewormed, heartworm/lyme tested for dogs (over 6 months of age) and feline leukemia/AIDS tested for cats, and microchipped, which is registered in a national database.
 Puppies under 6 months of age or born at the Shelter have an additional donation of $50.00 due to the extra care costs.
 All applicable adoption processing donations must be paid prior to adopting a pet at the Sequoia Humane Society.
 The adoption cost is a donation that is non-refundable.

 4. I'm looking for a specific breed of animal.
 Do you have any?